 School life is definitely not about academic lessons alone and St John’s provides the widest range of activities allowing each boy to develop his skills and pursue his interests.

 As boys progress through the school they benefit from an increasingly challenging range of age-appropriate educational outings, activities and residential trips.
-Roman History and culture are studied in nearby St Albans and there are visits to a study centre in Northumbria, a chateau in Normandy and an outdoor education centre on the North Devon coast.
+Roman History and culture are studied in nearby St Albans and there are visits to a study centre in Northumbria, a chateau in Normandy, the Amalfi coast of Italy to study classical civilisation, an outdoor education centre on the North Devon coast and bi-annual ski trips.

-These activities culminate in the annual Year 7 ‘night under canvas’ and the testing Northwood 500 assault and zipwire course and teamwork challenge day for the Year 8 boys.
+These activities culminate in the annual Year 7 ‘night under canvas’ and the teamwork challenge day for the Year 8 boys.
+Alongside we run an annual Northwood Adventure Lecture to which local schools are invited and the boys experience training in pioneering and gardening.

 Boys enjoy increasing levels of responsibility as they progress through the school.
 All boys vote to elect representatives of their year group to serve on the School Council and the Year 8 boys take on various duties including Head Boy, Deputy Head Boy, House Prefects and Eco Council representatives.